postmanlabs/openapi-to-postman/TESTGENERATION.md

 ```

 The `overwriteRequestQueryParams` example will overwrite the "$count" query param value with the boolean "true", the
 "$filter" with dynamic value for "$randomInt", for the "get-accounts" OpenAPI operationId.
+The "$search" query parameter
+will be removed, so it will not exist in the Postman collection.
+The "$select" query parameter will be marked as "
+disabled" in the Postman collection

 The `overwriteRequestHeaders` example will overwrite the "team-id" header value with a "{{$randomInt}}", for the
 "get-accounts" OpenAPI operationId.